 DISEASE INCUB.
-PERIOD RULES FOR WORK ATTENDANCE Acquired Immune Deficiency Syn- drome (AIDS) (HIV) 6 months to 5 years Determination should be made by the team process as outlined in this policy (GHCC) Chicken Pox (Varicella) 14-21 days The employee may attend work after all pox are dry and scabbed over.
+PERIOD RULES FOR WORK ATTENDANCE Acquired Immune Deficiency Syn- drome (AIDS) (HIV) 6 months to 5 years Determination should be made by the team process as outlined in this policy (GHCC) COVID-19 2-14 days Exclude based on current CDC and SD Department of Health guidelines.
+Chicken Pox (Varicella) 14-21 days The employee may attend work after all pox are dry and scabbed over.
 Cytomegalovirus (CMV) 2-4 weeks Employee may work, if feels up to it.
 Avoid contact with immunosuppressed people such as AIDS, organ transplant recipients, cancer chemotherapy recipients.
 Avoid pregnant females.
 Good handwashing to manage risk.
 Giardiasis Immediate Employee may work.
 Fecal-oral transmission.
 Good handwashing to manage risk.
 Herpes Simplex (oral and genital) Immediate to several days Employee may work.
 Virus spread by contact with lesion.
 Employee keeps hands clean to manage risk of transmission.
 Impetigo (Ecthyma) Employee may work as soon as antibiotic therapy starts.
 Not likely it is a transmissible disease.
 Cleanliness for risk.
 Infectious Hepatitis Hepatitis A. (HAV) 2-6 weeks Employee may work when able as directed by physician.
 Fecal-oral transmission.
 Clean hands key to risk management.
 Hepatitis B, HBV Serum hepatitis 6-25 weeks Employee may work when able as directed by physician.
 Transmission from body fluids directly to circulation, mucous membrane or open wounds.
 Highly contagious.
 Hepatitis non-A, non-B 2-25 weeks (Average 7-8 weeks) Same guidelines as hepatitis B. Measles (Red, rubeola, hard) 7-14 days Infected employee may return to work 6 days after appearance of rash.
 Exposed, immunized employees may work.
-Infectious mono- nucleosis (mono, glandular fever) 4-7 weeks Employee may work as directed by physician.
+Infectious mononucleosis (mon- glandular fever) 4-7 weeks o, Employee may work as directed by physician.
 Not very contagious.
 Transmitted via close salivary contact.